Apparatus and Vehicles

 Station 1 900 Park Street, Paso Robles, CA 93446

 Station 2 235 Santa Fe Ave, Paso Robles, CA 93446

 Station 3 2924 Union Rd, Paso Robles, CA 93446

 The City of Paso Robles is unique in that it has a number of areas in the City that present an increased risk to our community.
 Some of these risks include earthquakes, flooding, Salinas Riverbed, railway, two highways, airport, wildland fires, large occupancy buildings, and large industrial complexes.
 These additional risks require that staff obtain specialty training to safely mitigate an emergency.
 Some of that specialty training includes technical rescue, hazardous materials, wildland firefighting, water rescue, railway emergencies, and aircraft rescue firefighting.

-The City of Paso Robles Fire and Emergency Services Annual Report for 2021 outlines the department’s mission and core values, history, annual achievements, and statistics.
+The City of Paso Robles Fire and Emergency Services Annual Report for 2022 outlines the department’s mission and core values, history, annual achievements, and statistics.
 In this report, residents will find detailed information about response standards, performance measurements, number of EMS and fire incidents, significant events, community risk reduction efforts, financials, and community engagement.
 Paso Robles Fire and Emergency Services will actively use this report to examine their own practices to ensure effective and efficient services are provided to the community.
 Several deficiencies have been identified in this report.
-These identified deficiencies will assist the City Council and oversight committee in determining how Measure J-20 funding could be utilized.
-Download the report.
+These identified deficiencies will assist the City Council and oversight committee in determining how Measure J-20 funding could be utilized Download the report (PDF).
 View Archived Reports.